Negative Pre-activations Differentiate Syntax: Negative differentiation of syntactic tokens

 \section{Negative differentiation of syntactic tokens}

 Returning to the notion of Wasserstein neurons as input differentiators, we examine a particular Wasserstein neuron in Pythia 1.4B, neuron 5176, the same neuron from Figure \ref{fig:opt_pythia}c.
-As we feed real Wikitext 2 validation data into the neuron, we sample 2,000 random tokens and form 1,000 pairs.
+As we feed real WikiText 2 validation data into the neuron, we sample 2,000 random tokens and form 1,000 pairs.
 We then calculate the ratio of the normalized output distance to the normalized input distance, as described previously (Section \ref{sec:WNdef}), and choose the pairs with the greatest ratio.
 We show the top ten pairs for visualization purposes in the neuron's input output relationship (Figure \ref{fig:pythia_neuron_example}c).
 The most separated pairs are overwhelmingly grammatical, such as the preposition ``for'' being mapped far from the determiner ``the'' (Figure \ref{fig:pythia_neuron_example}a).
+We show additional neurons in Section \ref{sup:moreneurons}, finding many with interpretable pairs, such as those processing coordinating conjunctions or punctuation.

-Counterintuitively, these pairs are not mapped far apart because one output value is positive and the other is negative.
+Counterintuitively, these most differentiated pairs are not mapped far apart because one output value is positive and the other is negative.
 Rather, both elements of each pair are driven negative, but to different depths (Figure \ref{fig:pythia_neuron_example}b), accounting for eight out of the ten pairs.
-This ``negative differentiation'' utilizes the negative tail of the distribution heavily, and so even following the GELU nonlinearity, an appreciable difference remains in their values as the very negative values are driven close to zero but the less negative values remain.
-This sign-specific separation concentrates on contexts dominated by functional words and is consistent with the early-layer syntactic scaffolding implicated by our ablations.
+This ``negative differentiation'' utilizes the negative tail of the distribution heavily.
+Even following the GELU nonlinearity, an appreciable difference remains in their values as the very negative values are driven close to zero but the less negative values remain.
+This sign-specific separation concentrates on contexts of functional words and is consistent with the early-layer syntactic scaffolding implicated by our ablations.

 Taken together, this single-unit case study shows that Wasserstein neurons can enforce large separations among nearby inputs by pushing both items into the negative region to different degrees—a sign-specific mechanism that targets functional contexts.
-Having established this intuition at the neuron level, we now scale up: we quantify how common this negative–negative differentiation is across neurons and layers, and how it evolves during training and across model families.
+Having established this intuition at the neuron level, we now scale up: we quantify how common this negative differentiation is across neurons and layers, and how it evolves during training and across model families.